GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 ---

-After all this work, each future deployment is exceedindly less complex.
+After all this work, each future deployment is exceedingly less complex.

 ---